deathbeds/doitoml/docs/understanding/doit-good.md

 as much as possible will not only improve the _stability_ and _responsiveness_ of a `doit` task tree, but also lead to cleaner revision control history.

-For example, on `doitoml`'s own Python code, `ssort`, `black`, and `ruff` are all used to take as much guesswork as possible out of line- and token-level syntax choices.
+For example, on `doitoml`'s own Python code, `ssort` and `ruff` are used to take as much guesswork as possible out of line- and token-level syntax choices.

 ## Single sources of truth